JonTuck/GitHubWorkFlow/live_course_git_hub/Sessions/session8.0/task.md

 -  A great way to learn sass is to take some existing CSS and enhance it using Sass rules

--  Download the following zip file from here and save it on your c drive
+-  Download the following zip file from [here](https://github.com/joeappleton18/swd500/raw/master/live_course_git_hub/Sessions/session8.0/assets/scssPractical.zip) and save it on your u drive

 -  Notice how main.scss currently just has normal css in it.
 Sass is just an extension of css so this is fine.
 - This template is somewhat old fashioned, so we're going to progressively enhance it using sass.